 So before we jump into creating amigurumi toys, we will need to create a 5-Round Circle to measure our gauge.
 You will also need to have a ruler handy.

 This is the pattern I use for my 5-Round Circle:

 4 sc, inc, (2sc, inc) x 5, sc

 Do not fasten off.

 Lay your ruler across the circle to measure the diameter.
 Measurement should be taken from the centre of the stitch.
 The diameter for this particular circle measures to be 2 inches.

 Each one of my newer patterns will specify how much the measurement should be for that specific yarn/pattern.
 In this case, I’m using Paintbox Yarns Cotton Aran with a 3.5mm crochet hook and my gauge is 2-inches across the 5-Round Circle.
 This is how it will read in a pattern:

 Gauge: 5-Round Circle = 2” with a 3.5mm hook

-If your circle is measuring to be smaller than mine, you can try going up one hook size to a 3.75mm or 4mm.
+If your circle is measuring to be smaller than mine, try going up a hook size or crocheting slightly looser.
 If your circle is measuring to be bigger and/or you can see significant gaps between the stitches, try going down one hook size (3.25mm or 3mm).